 A dividend is a slice of a company’s profit that is given to the shareholders, which will be yourself if you operate your own limited company.

-Dividend income you receive will not be subject to National Insurance contributions and the first £5,000 per annum will be tax-free (this will drop to £2,000 from 6th April 2018).
+Dividend income you receive will not be subject to National Insurance contributions and the first £2,000 per annum will be tax-free.
 Dividends above this level which fall within the basic rate tax bracket will be taxed at 7.5%, and if they fall into the higher rate tax bracket they will be taxed at 32.5%.

 When forming your own limited company, you will be appointed as director (and employee) of the company and will be responsible for managing the company affairs.